 In general, for a fully routed network, you do not need to create any site link bridges unless you want to control the flow of replication changes.
+If your network is not fully routed, site link bridges should be created to avoid impossible replication attempts.
 All site links for a specific transport implicitly belong to a single site link bridge for that transport.
 The default bridging for site links occurs automatically, and no Active Directory object represents that bridge.
-The Bridge all site links setting found in the properties of both the IP and Simple Mail Transfer Protocol (SMTP) intersite transport containers implements automatic site link bridging.
+The Bridge all site links setting, found in the properties of both the IP and Simple Mail Transfer Protocol (SMTP) intersite transport containers, implements automatic site link bridging.

 Global catalog server